-On the Queen Elizabeth Way (QEW) between Brant Street and Trafalgar Road, the Ministry of Transportation (MTO) has established approximately 20–25 pole-mounted traffic sensors for the purpose of monitoring vehicle speeds, presence, and traffic densities, as of January 2026.
+On the Queen Elizabeth Way (QEW) between Brant Street and Trafalgar Road, the Ministry of Transportation Ontario (MTO) has installed approximately 20–25 pole-mounted traffic sensors for the purpose of monitoring vehicle speeds, presence, and traffic densities, as of January 2026.
 Costing roughly $25,000 to $125,000 for the devices alone, this does not include direct installation, software, or any related hardware (such as inductive loop sensors) required to ensure traffic data is aggregated accurately and consistently.

 This stretch of freeway is less than 20 km in length, and with urban expressways in the province exceeding 500 km in total road capacity, this type of infrastructure, along with road weather information systems (RWIS), costs well into the millions.